 Membership

-Association membership is open to any individual who resides or owns property within the community boundary, as described in Section Two.
-Members must be at least 18 years of age.
+Association membership is open to any individual who resides within the community boundary, as described in section 2.0 and shall be 18 years of age or older.

-Any business or organization operating within the prescribed boundaries is eligible to join as well.

 Structure of the Association

 The business of the QTNCA shall be administered by a Board of Directors (hereinafter referred to as “the Board”), comprised of an Executive Committee consisting of a President, Vice President, Treasurer and Secretary (hereinafter referred to as “the Executive”) and a maximum of ten (10) Directors at Large, for a total of fourteen (14) members maximum.